jaseknighter/flora/README.md

 * Turtle graphics engine: First developed for the Logo programming language, a turtle creates a drawing from instructions that dictate when to move forward and draw and when to rotate to point in a different direction.
 * Alphabet: A set of characters, each representing an instruction for an L-system algorithm to interpret (e.g. rotate, move forward, turn around, draw a line, etc.).
 * Axiom: A sentence containing one or more characters that represents the starting point of an L-system algorithm.
-* Rulesets: Each ruleset of an L-system contains two sentences.
-The first sentence typically contains a single character.
-The second sentence contains one or more character.
-Each time the algorithm runs, if the character contained in the first sentence of the ruleset is encountered, it will replace that character with the character(s) of the second sentence.
+* Rulesets: Each ruleset of an L-system contains two strings.
+The first string, the *predecessor*, typically contains a single character.
+The second string, the *successor*, contains one or more character.
+Each time the algorithm runs, if the character contained in the first string of the ruleset is encountered, it will replace that character with the character(s) of the second string.
 * Angle: An angle used by the turtle to rotate clockwise or counterclockwise, giving it a new direction to move the next time it receives an instruction to draw a line.
 * Generations: A generation represents a completed execution of the L-system algorithm.
 #### Simple rewriting example